faros-ai/airbyte-connectors/destinations/faros-destination/README.md

 For well-known sources you can simply open a PR against this repository and add any new stream converters.
 We are always happy for you to contribute them to the community.

 When developing a converter, there is a specific naming convention that must be followed to ensure that the converter is correctly picked up by the Faros Destination.
-The converter class name must be the PascalCase (or UpperCamelCase) version of the stream name, e.g. [PullRequestStats](src/converters/github/pull_request_stats.ts).
+The converter class name must be the PascalCase (or UpperCamelCase) version of the stream name, e.g. [PullRequestStats](src/converters/github/pull_request_stats.ts) for GitHub.

-When creating the `all-streams.log` file, make sure that no real data is included.
+For testing, create the `all-streams.log` file and make sure that no real data is included.
 Also, ensure that the stream names are prefixed with the stream prefix specified in the test file.
-For example: `mytestsource__datadog__`.
+For example: `mytestsource__github__`.

+We have implemented [a lot of converters](src/converters) already so you have plenty examples to follow.

 ### Custom Sources